-Please send your complete application package to email@example.com writing in the Subject Line: CEU- ERIAC Internship.
+Please send your complete application package by June 30th 2019 to email@example.com writing in the Subject Line: CEU- ERIAC Internship.

 Central European University (CEU) is a graduate research-intensive university specializing primarily in the social sciences and the humanities, as well as law, business and public policy.
 It is located in Budapest, and accredited in the United States and Hungary.
 CEU’s mission is to promote academic excellence, state-of-the-art research, and civic engagement.
 In 2016, CEU announced the Roma in European Societies initiative (RES) as a collaborative initiative supporting efforts to improve the situation of Roma in all sectors at local, national, and regional levels through teaching, course development and research, leadership development, and community outreach.
 RES is funded by the Velux Foundations, Roma Education Fund and the Open Society Foundations Roma Initiatives Office over the next five years.
 The Romani Studies Program (RSP) is a new academic unit at CEU as of August 1, 2017, encompassing the Roma Graduate Preparation Program (RGPP), the Roma in European Societies (RES) initiative, and teaching and research by its faculty and fellows.